willgraham0/signal_processing/README.md

 #### Image Frequency Modulation

 The Fourier transformation can be extended to signals of higher dimensions.
-If we consider images as our signal, and perform the (inverse) Discrete Fourier Transform on this, we can find the frequencies that make up in the image along the two axes.
+If we consider images as our signal and perform the (inverse) Discrete Fourier Transform on this, we can find the frequencies that make up in the image along the two axes.

-Let's make an image made up of two 2-dimenisonal sinusoids of two frequencies in the horizontal direction and two 2-dimensional sinusoids of two frequencies in the vertical direction and visualise it.
+Let's make an image consisting of two 2-dimenisonal sinusoids of two frequencies in the horizontal direction and two 2-dimensional sinusoids of two frequencies in the vertical direction and visualise it.